 Q. …and which is your LEAST favourite?

-As mentioned above, I don’t bother with crickets or locusts, but aside from that, my least favourite has to be silkworms, mainly because they are expensive and so difficult to look after!
+As mentioned above, I don’t bother with crickets, but aside from that, my least favourite has to be silkworms, mainly because they are expensive and so difficult to look after!

 They need to be fed a very specific diet of mulberry leaves or mulberry chow ONLY, they die very easily due to things like too much moisture or germs from your hands, and they don’t move around a lot so they’re less stimulating for my geckos.
 I don’t always have a supply of silkworms but I will continue to buy them because they have a really good nutritional profile so they’re just about worth the extra effort.